MoZakii/OrganizationManager/README.md

 # Golang API Application

 This repository houses a Golang-based API application designed for managing organizations.
 The application includes features such as token management, CRUD operations for organizations, user invitations, and integration with MongoDB using Docker.
+To run use docker-compose up command in the terminal with the project's path.

 ## Project Structure